BunkerIndustries/Conqueror/README.md

 ## When was it developed?
 We worked on this project during **2022-2023** as part of a **High School seminar course**.

+## Is there any documentation?
+Yes there is!
+We have a PDF that explains Engine functions and how the Game works.
+[PDF](https://github.com/BunkerIndustries/Conqueror/blob/master/showcase/Conqueror.pdf?raw=true)

 ## Platform Support
 Currently, we **only provide a Windows release**.
 However, you can run Windows executables on Linux and Mac using [Wine](https://gitlab.winehq.org/wine/wine/-/wikis/Download).